baduker/SyntaxSafari/Perl/DIARY.md

 that just happens inbetween.
 It's hard to keep up with everything.

 And turns out, this place here becomes more of a diary than a learning log.

+### **Day 24: December 2nd, 2023**

+I totally suck at this.
+I just realized that it's been more than three months since I've started this project, and I've only done a couple days of Perl.

+I guess I need to rethink my approach.
+I'm going to try to do a couple of days of Perl every month, and then move on to the next language.

+Or maybe I should just give up on this project altogether.
+I don't know.